-James Lomude brings nearly two decades of insight gained through working with refugees, youth and students, church members, and political officeholders as a missionary, youth advocate, political officer, Seed Effect Branch Manager and Seed Effect Human Resource Director.
+James Lomude joined Seed Effect in 2015.
+He brings nearly two decades of insight gained through working with refugees, youth and students, church members, and political officeholders as a missionary, youth advocate, political officer, Seed Effect Branch Manager and Seed Effect Human Resource Director.

 Four of James’ siblings passed away due to malaria complications, and his father passed away when James was only nine years old.
-Since he had to work hard to grow enough food for his family, he did not attend school until he was ten.
+Since he had to work hard to grow enough food for his family, he was unable to attend school until age 10.

 With his exceptional dedication and hard work, he caught up with his peers and eventually graduated from Makerere University in Kampala, Uganda with degrees in Tourism, Hospitality, and Natural Resource Management.
 He went on to earn post-graduate diplomas in Public Administration and Management and in Project Planning and Management.

-James is married to Stella, with whom he has four daughters.
-The family left South Sudan in 2017 and settled in Adjumani, Uganda, the Seed Effect Uganda Headquarters.
+James’ family left South Sudan in 2017 and settled in Adjumani, Uganda, the Seed Effect Uganda Headquarters.